ratwolfzero/hopalong_python/README.md

 - Continuous Point to Discrete Pixel Mapping

-  Trajectory points are represented as floating-point coordinates in a two-dimensional continuous space.
-To visualize these points as a discrete image, they must be mapped to integer pixel coordinates.
-This is achieved by applying scaling factors derived from the trajectory’s extents (minimum and maximum) and the image dimensions.
-These scaling factors ensure that continuous coordinates are appropriately transformed to fit within the image’s pixel grid.
+  Trajectory points, represented as floating-point coordinates in a two-dimensional continuous space, are mapped to integer pixel coordinates for visualization.
+This mapping is performed using scaling factors derived from the trajectory's extents (minimum and maximum) and the image dimensions.
+The scaling ensures that continuous coordinates are accurately transformed to fit within the image’s pixel grid.

 - Integer Conversion

   Floating-point coordinates are converted to integer pixel locations.
-This conversion is inherently lossy: closely spaced trajectory points in continuous space may map to the same pixel, resulting in multiple "hits" for that pixel. (quantization error due to discretization)
+This conversion is inherently lossy: closely spaced trajectory points in continuous space may map to the same pixel, resulting in multiple "hits" for that pixel (a quantization error due to discretization).

 - Density Representation*

   An image array is initialized with zeros.
 For each mapped pixel location, the hit count at the corresponding array index is incremented.
-Pixels with higher hit counts represent areas of greater density, approximating the local concentration of trajectory points in the continuous space.
-The sum of all pixel hit counts corresponds to the number of iterations.
+Pixels with higher hit counts represent areas of greater density, approximating the local concentration of trajectory points in continuous space.
+The sum of all pixel hit counts corresponds to the total number of iterations.

 - Density Visualization

  The Matplotlib "hot" colormap is applied to represent hit counts as colors.
-To enhance visualization, the colormap automatically normalizes the hit counts to fit within its gradient range.
+The colormap normalizes the hit counts to fit within its gradient range.
 Darker colors correspond to lower hit counts, while lighter colors indicate higher hit counts, creating a visual gradient that highlights areas of intense activity within the attractor.

  The intensity of the color gradient depends on the resolution of the image (number of pixels).
-Lower resolution lead to a more intense gradient because more trajectory points are concentrated within a smaller area, amplifying the density contrast.
+Lower resolutions lead to a more intense gradient because more trajectory points are concentrated within a smaller area, amplifying the density contrast.

- Note: Applying`scipy.ndimage.gaussian_filter`to the`image`is a potential option to increase contrast, but it alters pixel hits.
-This method is not implemented in the current code.
+ Note: Applying `scipy.ndimage.gaussian_filter` to the image is a potential option to increase contrast.
+However, this process alters pixel hit counts and is not implemented in the current code.

 **Remarks:**

 Method

-- By mapping continuous trajectory points to discrete pixel coordinates and counting hits, the point density in continuous space is approximated, and areas of higher concentration can then be effectively highlighted.
+- By mapping continuous trajectory points to discrete pixel coordinates and counting hits, the program approximates point density in continuous space.
+Areas of higher concentration are effectively highlighted through this process.

 Verification

-- To demonstrate this clearly, the following two images show the results from comparing density estimation methods: pixel-based and histogram-based.
-The first shows mapping the continuous trajectory points to discrete integer pixels and counting the hits, while the second shows directly applying NumPy's`np.histogram2d(..., density=True)`function to the continuous trajectory points.
-Both methods highlight areas of higher concentration in a very similar and effective way.
+- To demonstrate the effectiveness of the pixel-based density estimation, the following images compare results from two methods:
+  1. Pixel-Based Approximation: Continuous trajectory points are mapped to discrete integer pixels, and hit counts are recorded.

+  2. 2D Histogram Approximation: NumPy's `np.histogram2d(..., density=True)` function is applied directly to the continuous trajectory points.
+Both methods highlight areas of higher concentration similarly and effectively.

-**Pixel Based Approximation**
+**1. Pixel Based Approximation**
 ![Example Attractor Image](./examples/Figure_ex_6.png)

-**2D Histogram Approximation**
+**2. 2D Histogram Approximation**
 ![Example Attractor Image](./examples/true_PDF_histogram.png)

 [Back to Table of Contents](#calculate--visualize-the-hopalong-attractor-with-python)